ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 The user can then play and adjust the current setpoint (the threshold at which the virtual impedance will start acting), in order to find a good balance between high current availability and low distortion of the waveform.

-For example, if the user is only interested in having the highest current availability, then an unrealisticly high current reference can be used (for example, 200 Amps), so that the virtual impedance never starts acting, and only the fast window comparators will actuate.
+For example, if the user is only interested in having the highest current availability, then an unrealistically high current reference can be used (for example, 200 Amps), so that the virtual impedance never starts acting, and only the fast window comparators will actuate.
 Obviously, this is only to allow starting high loads (such as motors), but the steady state current should still be equal or below the nominal current of the converter (30/33 Amps RMS depending on the variant).

 On the other hand, if the user is more interested in having less high frequency distortion, the user can lower the current reference, so that the virtual impedance will start acting before, and the voltage amplitude will drop, preventing the current to grow too much without introducing high frequency distortion.